vmartsynovskyy/471project/README.md

 ### Case #2

 The second case is a test of two players both using the PANDA ABR algorithm.
+The players are both sharing a 1200 kbit link (the docker image has rate control built in).
 Run it by running the following command in two different terminal windows:

 ```
 ./gpac/bin/gcc/gpac -k -logs=dash@info httpin:src=http://localhost:8080/scientific.mpd @0 dashin:algo=panda:aggressive=yes @0 ffdec @0 compositor:player=base:FID=compose:mbuf=15000